opentable/spur-mockserver/README.md

   [![NPM Install Size][npm-install-size-image]][npm-install-size-url]
   [![NPM Downloads][npm-downloads-image]][npm-downloads-url]

+# `Deprecated`

+This package is no longer going to be maintained.
+The use case was not one that was used often and there are other more full [featured solutions in the market place](https://www.npmjs.com/search?q=mock%20server).

 # About the Spur Framework

 The Spur Framework is a collection of commonly used Node.JS libraries used to create common application types with shared libraries.